Performing The Heimlich Maneuver

 - Put your other hand over your fist.
 Press your fist into your abdomen with a quick inward and upward push.
 Repeat the quick pushes until you are able to spit out the object.

-- Chew food slowly and well.
+- Cut food into small pieces and chew slowly and well.

-- Do not give foods such as peanuts and popcorn to small children or to anyone who cannot chew well.
+- Do not give foods such as peanuts and popcorn to small children or anyone who cannot chew well.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.